When you hire a car / van / motorhome

 waiver excludes the windscreen, the tyres, the roof

 and the undercarriage from its cover.
-This means that
+This means

 If,

-like many, you feel that the potential expense in these
+like many, you feel that the potential expense in

-circumstances is unacceptable, then you may choose to
+these circumstances is unacceptable, then you may

-claim on this policy for the excess that you would be
+car, you would claim on this policy for the excess

-responsible for paying.
+that you would be responsible for paying.

 You

-may find that the excess insurance offered by the car
+may find that the excess insurance offered by the

-hire companies is more expensive than that available
+car hire companies is more expensive than that available

 from other sources.
-Happily there can be cheaper cover
+Happily there can be cheaper

 You